youtrippin/Python-Packet-Sniffer/README.md

 _Limitations_

-1. Does not store the packet information and data.
+1. Does not store the packet information and data.<br />
 		The biggest problem with the developed system is that, the program doesn’t store the data, it just displays it and once the terminal is closed the information is gone.

-2. Cannot run on windows.
+2. Cannot run on windows.<br />
 		Another drawback is that, this program uses a socket function which is not available in windows version of python, but exclusive to linux/unix systems.

-3. Only core functionality available.
+3. Only core functionality available.<br />
 		Other supplementary and complimentary functionalities are missing.